oVirt/ovirt-site/source/detailedfeature/detailedmanagementnetworkasarole.html.md

 #### DAO

-Optionally: a new *getManagementNetwork* method will be added to *NetworkDao*
+Optionally: a new *getManagementNetwork* method will be added to *NetworkClusterDao*

 #### Command classes